pearcej/cpp4python/_sources/Exception_Handling/ExceptionHandling.rst

 Summary
 ~~~~~~~~~~~~

-1.There are two types of errors that occur while writing programs: syntax errors and logic errors
+1. There are two types of errors that occur while writing programs: syntax errors and logic errors

-2.A Syntax error is an error that occurs due to typing error or wrong statement that is not allowed in a language.
+2. A syntax error is an error that occurs due to typing error or wrong statement that is not allowed in a language.
 This can be easily caught as the program does not run until this is fixed.

-3.Logic errors are errors happen not due to error in how the code is written, but because the code is producing an unintended or unexpected value such as a division by 0 leading to an undefined value.
+3. Logic errors are errors happen not due to error in how the code is written, but because the code is producing an unintended or unexpected value such as a division by 0 leading to an undefined value.

-4.logic errors can be caught by using ``try`` and ``catch`` which can help pinpoint what is causing the error and avoid confusion about the problem.
+4. logic errors can be caught by using ``try`` and ``catch`` which can help pinpoint what is causing the error and avoid confusion about the problem.

 Check Yourself
 ~~~~~~~~~~~~~~

 .. clickablearea:: syntax_error
-    :question: Click on where a syntax error would occur in the following code.
+    :question: There are two errors in the following code.
+Click on the syntax error.
     :iscode:
     :feedback: Remember, syntax errors occur more for people learning a new language.

-    :click-incorrect:int age = 12;:endclick:
+    :click-incorrect:int age;:endclick:
+    :click-incorrect:cout << "age:";:endclick:
+    :click-incorrect:cin >> age;:endclick:
     :click-incorrect:if (age > 18) {:endclick:
     :click-incorrect:cout << "You can vote in the U.S!";}:endclick:
     :click-incorrect:else {:endclick:
-    :click-correct:cout<< You cannot vote in the U.S yet.;:endclick:
+    :click-correct:cout << You cannot vote in the U.S yet.;:endclick:
     }

 .. clickablearea:: logic_error
-    :question: Click on where a logic error would occur in the following code.
+    :question: There are two errors in the following code.
+Click on the logic error.
     :iscode:
     :feedback: If we want the code to say when we can vote, what cases should it say when can and cannot?

-    :click-correct:int age = 18;:endclick:
+    :click-incorrect:int age;:endclick:
+    :click-incorrect:cout << "age:";:endclick:
+    :click-incorrect:cin >> age;:endclick:
-    :click-incorrect:if (age > 18) {:endclick:
+    :click-correct:if (age > 18) {:endclick:
     :click-incorrect:cout << "You can vote in the U.S!";}:endclick:
     :click-incorrect:else {:endclick:
-    :click-incorrect:cout<< You cannot vote in the U.S yet.;:endclick:
+    :click-incorrect:cout << You cannot vote in the U.S yet.;:endclick:
     }